griffithlab/civic-docs/docs/using/organizations.rst

 5. List of CIViC usernames to be added to the Organization:
 6. Parent Organization (if applicable, see more below):

 To have a Parent Organization, you are indicating a relationship between an existing organization and the organization you are submitting.
 Please only employ this option if you have at least 5 members of each organization and distinct groups are needed for tracking purposes (statistics, permissions, etc).
-If your desired Parent Organization does not exist, a request following items 1-5 will be required.
+If your desired Parent Organization does not exist, a submission of items 1-5 above will be required.
 All members of a suborganization are, by default, part of both the parent and the suborganization.
 A distinct subset of users should be indicated.
 For example, Pediatric Cancer Taskforce at ClinGen.
 Members of the Pediatric Cancer Taskforce are all members of ClinGen but not all ClinGen members are on this taskforce.

 Finding Organizations
 ---------------------